 Stay at: Polurrian on the Lizard

-A relaxed coastal hotel perched on the cliffs of the Lizard Peninsula With gorgeous villas and rooms, perfect for a family holidays and Fido – this luxury hotel has gorgeous views across the Atlantic, fabulous spa treatments Plus bowls, food and doggy blankets will be provided in your room.
+A relaxed coastal hotel perched on the cliffs of the Lizard Peninsula with gorgeous villas and rooms.
+Perfect for a family holidays and Fido, this luxury hotel offers gorgeous views across the Atlantic, fabulous spa treatments, plus bowls, food and doggy blankets will be provided in your room.

 Set beneath the cliffs of Babbacombe Downs, this small shingle beach and unspoilt cove is perfect for water-loving canines who can swim in the sea all year round depending on the tide.
 Plus, enjoy great coastal walks along the promenade.

 Only a 30 second walk to the beach, this de Savary owned boutique style hotel has a wonderful selection of seaside chic rooms, suites and cottages – dog-friendly of course – and offers four-legged guests beds and bowls.